-Azure Purview Data Map provides the foundation for data discovery and effective data governance.
-Purview Data Map is a cloud native PaaS service that captures metadata about enterprise data present in analytics and operation systems on-premises and cloud.
-Purview Data Map is automatically kept up to date with built-in automated scanning and classification system.
-Business users can configure and use the Purview Data Map through an intuitive UI and developers can programmatically interact with the Data Map using open-source Apache Atlas 2.2 APIs.
+Microsoft Purview Data Map provides the foundation for data discovery and effective data governance.
+Microsoft Purview Data Map is a cloud native PaaS service that captures metadata about enterprise data present in analytics and operation systems on-premises and cloud.
+Microsoft Purview Data Map is automatically kept up to date with built-in automated scanning and classification system.
+Business users can configure and use the Microsoft Purview Data Map through an intuitive UI and developers can programmatically interact with the Data Map using open-source Apache Atlas 2.2 APIs.
 Microsoft Purview Data Map powers the Microsoft Purview Data Catalog and Microsoft Purview Data Estate Insights as unified experiences within the Microsoft Purview governance portal.

-With the Purview Data Catalog, business and technical users alike can quickly & easily find relevant data using a search experience with filters based on various lenses like glossary terms, classifications, sensitivity labels and more.
-For subject matter experts, data stewards and officers, the Purview Data Catalog provides data curation features like business glossary management and ability to automate tagging of data assets with glossary terms.
-Data consumers and producers can also visually trace the lineage of data assets starting from the operational systems on-premises, through movement, transformation & enrichment with various data storage & processing systems in the cloud to consumption in an analytics system like Power BI.
+With the Microsoft Purview Data Catalog, business and technical users can quickly and easily find relevant data using a search experience with filters based on lenses such as glossary terms, classifications, sensitivity labels and more.
+For subject matter experts, data stewards and officers, the Microsoft Purview Data Catalog provides data curation features such as business glossary management and the ability to automate tagging of data assets with glossary terms.
+Data consumers and producers can also visually trace the lineage of data assets: for example, starting from operational systems on-premises, through movement, transformation & enrichment with various data storage and processing systems in the cloud, to consumption in an analytics system like Power BI.
 For more information, see our introduction to search using Data Catalog.

-With the Purview data insights, data officers and security officers can get a bird’s eye view and at a glance understand what data is actively scanned, where sensitive data is and how it moves.
+With the Microsoft Purview Data Estate Insights, data officers and security officers can get a bird’s eye view and at a glance understand what data is actively scanned, where sensitive data is and how it moves.

 Discovery challenges for data consumers